 A resident of Austin since 1999, in his time outside of work Dominic enjoys spending time with his family, including his two young children.
 He also enjoys staying active and being outdoors, swimming at Barton Springs whenever possible.
 Other hobbies include music, reading, and trying to keep his home garden alive and growing.
 Please reach out to him with any questions, comments, or concerns.

 Greetings Murchison parents and community!
 I am thrilled to be a member of the Matador Family!
 I would like to share a few tidbits about me.
-I have been with AISD for ten years.
+I have been with AISD for eleven years.
 During this time, I have served as an Elementary Counselor and a Social and Emotional Learning (SEL) Specialist.
 Fortunately, as an SEL Specialist, I worked with the Anderson Vertical Team elementary campuses.
 Prior to my time with Austin ISD, I worked as a Special Education teacher for 9 years and then as a Middle School Counselor.
 I have missed working with the middle school population and am excited to have this opportunity.
 I look forward to being a part of your community and learning and growing together.
 You can reach me at email@example.com

 Greetings from the midwest!
 I am an Illinois girl living in a Texas world.
 I am thrilled to enter Matador Land!
 My family and I moved to Cedar Park in the summer of 2016.
-This fall officially marks twenty-one years as an educator; serving in the capacity of classroom teacher, and the last seven years fully transitioning into the world of mental health.
+This fall officially marks twenty-two years as an educator; serving in the capacity of classroom teacher, and the last seven years fully transitioning into the world of mental health.
 My previous five years were spent training and working as a School Counselor at O’Henry Middle and Nan Clayton Elementary School.